dgarigali/RealtimeMessageExchange/server/README.md

 The web app is supossed to be used by the regular users.
 It has the following funcionalities: Fenix authentication, user identification and location, sending user location to server (automatic by the browser geolocation function or manually by the user), define range (from which it can find other users), listing all users in same building and in range, sending messages to users nearby and receive messages from other users and bots.

 For acessing the client application, open any browser and type the url of your server in the following format: http://hostname:3002/.
-It will redirect to the Fenix authentication page and, after successfully authenticating, it will redirect the a page looking like this:
+It will redirect to the Fenix authentication page and, after successfully authenticating, it will redirect to a page looking like this:

 ![Screenshot](../images/app.png)